sethforprivacy/sethforprivacy.com/content/guides/run-a-monero-node-advanced.md

 Hopefully this guide simplified the process of setting up a remote node on a VPS, and many more similar guides should be popping up shortly.

-I used the commands and info in this guide to kick off a few new remote nodes on Linode and Hetzner, feel free to utilize them for wallet sync, add them as priority peers, etc:
+I used the commands and info in this guide to kick off a few new remote nodes at [Joe's Datacenter], feel free to utilize them for wallet sync, add them as priority peers, etc:

-`node.sethforprivacy.com:18089` (high-performance node on Hetzner in Frankfurt, Germany)
+`node.sethforprivacy.com:18089` (high-performance node on baremetal at Joe's Datacenter in Kansas City, Missouri)

 Also available as Tor HiddenServices at: